girlscript/feminist-bible-phase-2/backend/README.md

 This project uses Prettier for code formatting.
 Developers are expected to format their code before pushing it to remote repository.

-To make the process easier, a pre-commit hook has been added which would format messy codes for you.